urban233/PySSA/docs/pyssa-documentation/docs/help/proteins/protein_add_scene.md

 -   __Description__

-     With this button you can add a new PyMOL scene to a loaded protein PyMOL session.
+     With this button you can

+    - add a new PyMOL scene to a loaded protein PyMOL session.

 </div>

 ## Getting Started
-TODO
+### Add a new PyMOL scene
+1. Select a protein from the tree.
+2. Click on :google_material-open_in_new_w200:, to load the pymol session of the selected protein.
+3. Click on :google_material-add_circle_w200:.
+4. Enter a new scene name.
+5. Click on **Add**.

 ---